 Borrowing money to pay another debt is a common story here in Philippines.
 Though most of the people may find this a “common” scene and seems like there’s nothing to worry about, in a financial perspective, this is very alarming.

-Financial debt is increasing in the Philippines and if we will not take any action to solve these financial issues, we’ll surely see our fellow Filipino kababayan swimming in debt.
+Financial debt is increasing in the Philippines and if we’re not going take any action to solve these financial issues, we will surely see our fellow Filipino kababayan swimming in debt.

-One of the goals of this blog is to help fellow Filipinos to increase their awareness in financial matters of life.
-If you are one of us, please help us spread the word with this awareness campaign.
+One of the goals of this blog is to help fellow Filipinos increase their awareness in financial matters of life.
+If you are one of us, please help us spread the word in by sharing this article to them.

 Listed below are Filipino spending habits that are very evident in the Philippines.
-I hope by the end of this post, you’ll become more aware of these bad habits so you can take action and get yourself away from these negativity.
+After reading this post, you’ll become more aware of these bad habits so you can take action and get yourself away from these negativity.

 Saying that you can is one thing, but proving it is another thing.